tunjid/treeNav/readme.md

 `Nodes` may be:
 * `Routes`: Simple destinations that represent a UI
 * Parent `Nodes`: `Nodes` with specific navigation semantics, the library currently offers 2:
-    * `StackNav`: Offers push pop semantics for stack based navigation
+    * `StackNav`: Offers push pop semantics for stack based navigation.
-    * `MultiStackNav`: A compound `Node` comprising of multiple `StackNav` instances with the added convenience of being able to switch stacks on a whim.
+    * `MultiStackNav`: A compound `Node` comprising of multiple `StackNav` instances with the added convenience of being able to switch stacks as well as the push and pop behaviors from `StackNav`.

-The above makes it easy to represent he following navigation structure:
+The above makes it easy to represent the following navigation structure:

 ```
 root_multi_stack_nav